abarreal/coopy/README.md

 behaving just like regular Python types, transitioning back seamlessly into an imperative object oriented programming model.

-For a detailed introduction and usage examples, check the [tutorial](tutorial) files in this same repository.
+For a detailed introduction and usage examples check the [tutorial](tutorial) files in this same repository.
 If you'd rather read code, on the other hand, check the [examples](examples) and [tests](test) in this same repository.
 There are also some code samples listed below.
 Finally, be sure to read the [gotchas](tutorial/gotchas.md) section of the tutorial, as there are some details that must be kept in mind when using Coopy.
+There is also a short [PDF paper](paper/paper.pdf), if you want some background on the library and what's the motivation behind it.

 ## Installation and Requirements